Content last updated January 2023.

 This section covers how to design and refactor automations to enable businesses to meet key objectives faster and at scale.
 To learn more about choosing the right tool for your automation use case, see the Architect’s Decision Guide to Record-Triggered Automation.

-You can improve the architecture of your automations in Salesforce by focusing on three key habits: clear logic, data integrity, and alignment to business value.
+You can improve the architecture of your automations in Salesforce by focusing on efficiency and data integrity.

-Having clear logic in your automations isn’t about dutifully re-creating business as usual with Salesforce technologies.
-It’s about deeply understanding the key metrics and business outcomes that teams will be accountable for meeting or tracking, and stepping back to see business capabilities within and across the work that you’re automating.
-It’s about identifying how you can create patterns with your automations that enable the business to operate more effectively and quickly.
+Creating efficiency in your automations isn’t about dutifully re-creating business as usual with Salesforce technologies.
+It’s about deeply understanding the key metrics and business outcomes that teams will be accountable for meeting or tracking, and stepping back to see functional units within and across the work that you’re automating.
+It’s about identifying how you can create patterns with your automations that enable the business to operate more effectively and quickly, at scale.

-You can clarify the logic in your automations through process optimization and planning for scale.
+You can improve efficiency in your automations through process design and operational logic.

-Business process optimization involves increasing the efficiency of your organization by improving the ways work gets done.
+Process design involves defining the ways work gets done.
+Building truly efficient and effective processes means your designs do not just replicate current ways of working.
+Identifying and removing ineffective or unclear steps is essential.
 Optimized processes should create measurable business value (see KPIs) without unnecessary steps.
 Unclear or unnecessary steps will likely create technical debt and result in unmaintainable automations.

 Often, the responsibility for discovering and documenting business processes will fall under the responsibility of a business analyst or even a system administrator.
 Architects are responsible for partnering with these members of your team to make sure your process designs are technically sound and well structured.
 Applying your knowledge of the Salesforce platform as early as possible will help your team identify processes to streamline through automation or processes that need to change to avoid costly customizations.